 Property that is seized by the IRS because of federal back taxes is sold, and the proceeds are applied to your account.
 You have the right to appeal throughout the levy and lien process, so it’s important to be aware of your rights as a taxpayer and closely follow the instructions on notices you receive from the IRS.
 These notices will detail your right to appeal and outline the process for doing so.

 If you recently received a levy notice, it’s not too late to act.
 Call the IRS right away at the number on your billing notice or 1-800-829-1040 to discuss your options with a qualified agent.

 How Can I Establish Undue Financial Hardship?

-If you are able to prove that repaying your IRS debt would make it impossible to meet your basic living expenses, the IRS will cease collections activity for a limited time period, after which your account will be reevaluated.
+If you are able to prove that repaying your IRS back taxes would make it impossible to meet your basic living expenses, the IRS will cease collections activity for a limited time period, after which your account will be reevaluated.

 You can apply by completing IRS Form 433, which asks for proof of your financial status, including details about your monthly income and expenses.
 Keep in mind that your balance will continue to accrue monthly penalties and interest.

-If you are granted CNC status, the lien will remain on your property, which prevents you from selling it without using the proceeds to pay your tax debt.
+If you are granted CNC status, the lien will remain on your property, which prevents you from selling it without using the proceeds to pay your back taxes.
 However, the IRS will not proceed to a levy as long as your account remains CNC.

 How Can I Appeal IRS Collections?